fundot/fundot/docs/specification.md

     Eval <expression>.
 Evaluate the evaluated *expression*.

-    Import file_name.
+    Call file_name.
-Evaluate the file called file_name and return the evaluated value.
+Evaluate the file called *file_name* and return the evaluated value.

     Less value_1 value_2
 Return *true* if *value_1* is less than *value_2* and return *false* otherwise.